USA, Somerville Look up

 According to the U.S. Bureau of Labor Statistics the median annual wage of airplane pilots was reported to be $105,720 in 2016.
 Fresh pilots working for regional airlines usually make a lot less.
 Regional or smaller airlines often pay around $20 to $50per hour.
 Experienced pilots who fly larger commercial jets typically make as much as $121,408.
 Salary increases for pilots are awarded annually and significant increases are realized after the first five years of flying, following a standard probationary period.

-USA, Broadlands Log in
+USA, Somerville Log in